nikolaynizruhin/LiveChat/README.md

 # LiveChat
-LiveChat powered by AngularJS and Firebase
+LiveChat powered by AngularJS, Material Design Lite and Firebase